mohammedsamir336/Project/README.md

 **4-Run php artisan serve (http://127.0.0.1:8000).**

-**5-to visit admin dashboard type in url admin for example: (http://127.0.0.1:8000/admin) it will return you to admin login page.**
+**5-To visit admin dashboard type in url admin for example: (http://127.0.0.1:8000/admin) it will return you to admin login page.**

-**6-for admin password and email it is in Admin Password.txt in project folder.**
+**6-For admin password and email it is in Admin Password.txt in project folder.**

-##Important note
+## Important note

 ## the github and google account login can only worked in php artisan serve (http://127.0.0.1:8000)